Last Updated on December 28, 2020

 Jesus, The Instigator of Blame

 Using Jesus’ name in vain, these deceivers associate themselves with Jesus to automatically make them the good man and that whatever they do is right and backed up by God Himself.
-Nothing could be farther from the truth.
+Nothing could be farther from the truth, even if they are men of God and doing right.
 You must, you are instructed, nay commanded, to test every man – especially if he calls himself a prophet (Mt 7:15-20, Rev 2:20).
+Remember that the ministers of Satan come to you this same way and appear as angels of light (2Cor 11:14).

 In Pilgrims Progress, John Bunyon’s character Christian fled from his family and surroundings.
 They all said he was wrong in going away but we know that his fleeing was right.
-Likewise, Brother Stair uses the same fleeing to say that those who leave him are wrong.
+Likewise, Brother Stair uses the same fleeing to instruct his hearers to flee from the world system and the church system.
+But then to those who leave him in fleeing from his wickedness, he says that are wrong (1Cor 6:18; 2Tim 2:22; Eph 5:11, 1Cor 5:11, 1Cor 10:14, 2Thes 3:6,).
 Are they?

-The fault is not in their fleeing and to justify that reasoning by saying that they left Jesus so that makes anyone leaving wrong.
-No!
+The fault is not in their fleeing.
+To justify that reasoning by quoting that they left Jesus (Jn 6:66) so that it makes anyone leaving wrong – is wrong!
 The answer lies in why they fled and what they fled from.

 Flee fornication Paul said, for all other sins are not the same as sexual sins (1Corinthians 6:18).